 The CPHS occupational therapy advising program seeks to support the mission of Drake University and the occupational therapy program in the provision of a student-centered learning environment.
-The occupational therapy advising program personnel includes the faculty advisor and the Office of Academic and Student Affairs.
+The occupational therapy advising program personnel includes the faculty advisor and the Office of Student Affairs and Enrollment Management.
 Through this team, students have multiple sources of information to address the Drake general education and occupational therapy program curricular objectives.
 The mechanics of these curricula will be addressed through the individual education plan.
 The student will develop this plan with input from the faculty advisor and college's student service personnel.
 The plan will seek to achieve the following:

 The educational plan will be used to form the student advising portfolio, resume, marketing portfolio, and other future information pieces that provide evidence of the student's development of skills, knowledge, and abilities.

-Students are encouraged to view the Frequently Asked Questions (FAQ's) regarding advising.
+Students are encouraged to view the CPHS Current Student Resources for tools, resources and Frequently Asked Questions (FAQ's) regarding advising.

-Academic and Student Affairs office’s role in advising
+Office of Student Affairs and Enrollment Management’s role in advising

 Faculty Advisor’s role in advising

 Student’s role in advising

 For information about tuition and fees for occupational therapy students, please visit the Student Financial Planning website.
 Refund policy information is also available at this site.

 Each year occupational therapy students may apply for a number of occupational therapy scholarships.
 Students should refer to the website regularly for updated information about scholarships and pay special attention to individual deadlines for each scholarship.
 Occupational therapy students may apply for these scholarships for every year of enrollment in the College.
 Many scholarships include criteria that specifies student requirements to be a recipient.
 However, students are eligible to apply during the first year of the professional program.